Redhead (bird): Description

 The redhead is a pochard, a diving duck specially adapted to foraging underwater.
-Their legs are placed farther back on the body, which makes walking on land difficult, the webbing on their feet is larger than dabbling ducks and their bills are broader, to facilitate underwater foraging.
+Their legs are placed further back on the body, which makes walking on land difficult.
+The webbing on their feet is larger than dabbling ducks and their bills are broader to facilitate underwater foraging.
 In addition, pochards have a lobed hind toe.
-No pochard has a metallic coloured speculum, something that is characteristic of other ducks.
+No pochard has a metallic colored speculum, something that is characteristic of other ducks.

 Males

 During breeding season, adult males have a copper head and neck, with a black breast.
-The back and sides are grey, the belly is white and the rump and tail are a light black.
-Male bills are pale blue with a black tip and a thin ring separating the two colours.
-Non breeding males lose the copper colour and instead have brown heads.
+The back and sides are gray, the belly is white and the rump and tail are black.
+Male bills are pale blue with a black tip and a thin ring separating the two colors.
+Non-breeding males lose the copper color and instead have brown heads.
+The eyes are yellow, one of the most obvious distinctions from canvasback and common pochard, which have red eyes.

 Females

 Adult females, however, have a yellow to brown head and neck.
-The breast is brown, the belly is white and the rest of the body is a grey to brown.
+The breast is brown, the belly is white and the rest of the body is a gray to brown.
 The female bills are slate with a dark tip that is separated by a blue ring.
-Females remain the same colour year round.
+Females remain the same color year round.
+The eyes are brown, as in all other Aythya species.

 Distribution

-During breeding season, redheads are found across a wide range of North America, from as far north as Northern Canada to the Caribbean.
+During breeding season, redheads are found across a wide range of North America, from as far north as Northern Canada, south to the Caribbean in winter.
 Their preferred areas include the intermontane regions of British Columbia, Alberta, Saskatchewan, Manitoba, and the Dakotas with some small localities in Ontario, Quebec and southern United States.
 These pochards then migrate south to winter in warmer climates.
 These areas include southern United States where breeding does not occur and extends to Mexico, Guatemala, Cuba, and the Bahamas.
-In either season, redheads use wetlands as their main habitat.
+In both seasons, redheads use wetlands as their main habitat.

 Habitat

 Small, semi-permanent wetlands in non-forested country where the water is deep enough to provide dense emergent vegetation is considered ideal breeding habitat for redheads.
-When wintering, redheads switch to large areas of water near the coast that are protected from wave action but can also be found in reservoirs, lakes, playa wetlands, freshwater river deltas, coastal marshes, estuaries and bays.
+When wintering, redheads switch to large areas of water near the coast that are protected from wave action, but can also be found in reservoirs, lakes, playa wetlands, freshwater river deltas, coastal marshes, estuaries and bays.

 Predators

 Redheads do not have many predators and are most likely to die of disease or indirect human impact.
-These ducks are considered less desirable as table fare than their puddle duck cousins like the mallard; however, their beautiful plumage makes them a targeted species for waterfowl hunters looking to focus on diving ducks.
+These ducks are considered less desirable as table fare than their puddle duck cousins like the mallard.
+However, their beautiful plumage makes them a targeted species for waterfowl hunters looking to focus on diving ducks.
 Adults can be preyed upon by northern river otters, red-tailed hawks, great horned owls, bald eagles, golden eagles and to a greater extent, minks.
 Most predation comes in the form of duckling predation and egg foraging.
 Northern pike and snapping turtles are known to eat ducklings whereas skunks, minks, crows and magpies will steal and eat redhead eggs.